lsst-dm/dm_dev_guide/services/lsst-login.rst

 .. note::

-   **SSH public-key authentication is not allowed on the lsst-login nodes**
+   **SSH public-key authentication is not allowed on the lsst-login nodes.**

-   Only password (keyboard-interactive) and Kerberos (gssapi) authentication are allowed on the lsst-login nodes.
+   Only password (keyboard-interactive) and Kerberos (gssapi) authentication are allowed via SSH on the lsst-login nodes.

 SSH With Kerberos